-Gilgit to Rahimabad – Both public and private transport available
+Gilgit to Rahimabad – Both public and private transport are available

-Rahimabad to Domel Village and Zero Point – About one and a half hour jeep track.
-The road is good up to the village of Domal, but after that the road is under construction.
-Hopefully the road will be built by 2023 or 2024 at the latest.
+Rahimabad to Domel Village and Zero Point – About a one-and-a-half-hour jeep track.
+The road is good up to the village of Domal, but after that, the road is under construction.
+Hopefully, the road will be built by 2023 or 2024 at the latest.

 During our journey we see countless machinery working on both sides to get the road ready by 2023.
 Then you will be able to drive your car to Zero Point.

-Zero Point to Satrangi Lake – One hour jeep route to Satrangi Lake and Blue Lakes.
+Zero Point to Satrangi Lake – One-hour jeep route to Satrangi Lake and Blue Lakes.
 Every point of this journey is fascinating, so you will blink your eyes to capture all the scenes for a lifetime.
 There are many breathtaking views along the way to Rainbow Lake.
-Supernatural snowy high peaks, lush green meadows, pine forest and crystal clear water streams will be a feast for your eyes.
+Supernatural snowy high peaks, lush green meadows, pine forests, and crystal clear water streams will be a feast for your eyes.

 The relaxing atmosphere of Satrangi Lake is absolutely touching.
 Birds are chirping everywhere, making relaxing sounds for the human mind.
 There are not too many tourists.
 The calm and relaxing environment will be a joyful place for every nature lover.